Globus - Spain, Portugal and Morocco

 Lisbon to Madrid

-On this Spain, Portugal, and Morocco tour, you’ll experience these three glorious countries, each with a rich history and culture!
-You’ll overnight in Lisbon, Seville, Rabat, Marrakesh, Ouarzazate, Erfoud, Fez, the Costa del Sol, Granada, and Madrid.
-Some of the tour highlights include the Jeronimos Monastery in Lisbon, a symbol of Portugal’s power during the Age of Discovery; Madrid’s Prado Museum, with its 8,000 pieces of Western painting; and Toledo’s Santo Tomé Church, which has one of El Greco’s most famous paintings.
+On this Spain, Portugal, and Morocco tour, experience these three glorious countries, each with a rich history and culture!
+Overnight in Lisbon, Seville, Rabat, Marrakesh, Ouarzazate, Erfoud, Fez, Tangier, the Costa del Sol, Granada, and Madrid.
+Tour highlights include the Jeronimos Monastery in Lisbon, a symbol of Portugal’s power during the Age of Discovery; Madrid’s Prado Museum, with its 8,000 pieces of Western painting; Seville’s Casa de Pilatos with its collection of Roman sculptures; Granada’s Alhambra complex; and Toledo’s Church of Santo Tomé, which houses one of El Greco’s most famous paintings.
 Enjoy a ferry ride across the Strait of Gibraltar to Morocco and in Rabat, visit the beautiful Mohammed V Mausoleum, with the tombs of the Moroccan king and his two sons.

-Step back in time in Marrakesh with sightseeing including Bahia Palace, built in the late 19th century.
-Wander through the Djemaa El-Fna, a square and exotic bizarre offering some of the greatest open-air entertainment.
+Step back in time in Marrakesh with sightseeing that includes Bahia Palace, built in the late 19th century, and the 16th-century Saadian Tombs (if closed, visit Badia Palace instead).
+Wander through the Djemaa El-Fna, a square and exotic bazaar offering some of the greatest open-air entertainment.
 Listen to the storytellers—an integral part of the culture—and browse for handicrafts.
 In Fez, a guide leads you through the labyrinthine Medina, a UNESCO World Heritage Site, and Medersa Bou Inania, an architectural work of art built between 1350 and 1357.

-One cannot think of Casablanca without thinking of the movie Casablanca.
-Here, Globus has arranged a special experience for you…you’ll enjoy lunch at Rick’s Café Américain, a re-creation of the bar made famous in the movie.
-Another special treat is a 4-wheel drive to the sand dune of Erg Chebbi, formed by the Sahara sand.
-Back in Spain, spend time on the Costa del Sol, where you can relax and soak up the sun on the beach.
+One cannot think of Casablanca without thinking of the homonymous movie.
+Here, Globus has arranged a special experience for you… enjoy lunch at Rick’s Café Américain, a re-creation of the bar made famous in the movie.
+Another special treat is a four-wheel drive to the sand dune of Erg Chebbi, formed by the Sahara sand.
+Back in Spain, spend time on the Costa del Sol, where you can relax and soak up the sun on the beach; and in Madrid, a special farewell paella dinner awaits at a local restaurant.

 These are just a few of the many highlights offered on this spectacular Spain, Portugal, and Morocco tour.
 A memorable holiday indeed!